pirate/django-concurrency-talk/README.md

 ## Overview

-What do Superman III, Hackers, and Office Space all have in common?
+What do the plots of Superman III, Hackers, I love you Philip Morris, and Office Space all have in common?
 Find out in this talk, along with some concurrency, database integrity, and financial data safety fundamentals.
 This is a technical talk going over the core principles in database integrity and data safety, it assumes familiarity with the Django ORM.

 ## Description